-Operating expenses for international services facilities increased in the First Quarter 2007 compared to the First Quarter 2006 largely as a result of the June 2006 commencement of the Campsfield House contract in the United Kingdom.
-The Campsfield House contract increased operating expenses in the United Kingdom by \$3.7 million.
-Australian operating expenses also increased by \$2.0 million mainly due to unfavorable fluctuations in foreign currency exchange rates during the period.
-South African operating expenses remained consistent overall for the First Quarter 2007 and the First Quarter 2006.
+Operating expenses for international services facilities increased in the Third Quarter 2007 compared to the Third Quarter 2006 largely as a result of the June 2006 commencement of the Campsfield House contract in the United Kingdom.
+The Campsfield House contract increased operating expenses in the United Kingdom by \$2.2 million.
+Australian operating expenses also increased by \$4.3 million mainly due to fluctuations in foreign currency exchange rates during the period as well as additional staffing and expenses related to contract variations and South African operating expenses increased \$0.2 million for the Third Quarter 2007 compared to the Third Quarter 2006.